Tutorial: Migrate Data with Cluster Linking on Confluent Platform

 This allows you to switch your consumers and producers with minimal downtime.

 If you want certain topics to be ready before others, you can prioritize those topics by pausing mirroring on the other topics.
-That way, more throughput will be allocated to the topics you prioritize.
+That way, more throughput is allocated to the topics you prioritize.

 If your cluster link is having trouble keeping up with the incoming data and is not able to get mirroring lag near 0, you may need to prioritize certain topics by pausing mirroring on the other topics.